-IRR vs. Net Cash Flow, MIRR, NPV, ROI, and Payback period
+IRR vs. Net Cash Flow, MIRR, NPV, ROI, and Payback

-IRR results in the above examples required only the net cash flow figures for each period (year).
-In order to compare investments with a wider range of cash flow metrics, however, the analyst needs to see individual cash inflows and outflows as well as the net figures:
+IRR results in the above examples required only the net cash flow figures for each period (year).To compare investments with a broader range of cash flow metrics, however, the analyst needs access to cash flow data such as Alpha and Beta data in Table 4, below, To data on cash inflows and outflows for each period, along with the net figures.